Snoring and Sleep Apnea

 - With constant fatigue also comes irritability and mood swings.
 A general lack of sleep or lack of REM sleep can lead to depression as well.

 - Snoring prohibits oxygen from entering the bloodstream, making it extremely difficult for your body to recover from your daily activities.
 Due to this effect, you can develop cardiovascular disease.
 This includes high blood pressure, heart attacks, and strokes.

 As with many disorders, your symptoms will only get worse over time.
 If you notice chronic snoring in yourself or a loved one, then you should see an expert as soon as possible.
 Michael T. Rosen, DDS, MS, FAGD, LVIF, dedicates his time and experience to helping people with sleep apnea recover.

 When you first develop sleep apnea, you may only notice the small annoyances of the disorder.
 These include waking up with a sore throat, snoring loudly, or waking up constantly throughout the night.
 However, sleep apnea has long-lasting effects that develop over time if you don’t seek treatment.

 When sleep apnea goes untreated, your daytime fatigue compounds and makes you extremely groggy.
 This can lead to automobile accidents and other injuries.
 Plus, your constant mood swings could push your friends and family away from you.

 Systematically, you could develop heart issues such as diabetes, stroke, and high blood pressure.
 Sleep apnea could also bring on asthma, liver disease, and metabolic syndrome when left untreated.
-Instead of living with sleep apnea and snoring frequently, see a specialist to discuss treatment options.
+Instead of living with sleep apnea and snoring frequently, contact us to discuss treatment options.
 At our practice, we utilize a non-invasive, comfortable oral appliance to gently guide the airway and mitigate sleep apnea.

 Your Sleep Apnea Expert for Snoring